Serpent: Scalable and Efficient Image Restoration via Multi-scale Structured State Space Models: Experiments

 \subsection{Performance results}

 Our results on reconstruction performance are summarized in Table \ref{tab:perf}.
 At $256\times$ resolution, \textit{\archb{}} has comparable or lower compute and memory requirements as lightweight convolutional baselines, but with improved reconstruction performance. \textit{\archl{}} is a higher capacity model that significantly outperforms the largest convolutional baseline, but with highly reduced FLOPS.
-Finally, \textit{\archh{}} is our best performing model that closely matches the performance of state-of-the-art SwinIR at this resolution, but with greatly reduced compute and memory requirements.
-The advantage introduced by efficient modeling of long-range dependencies becomes even more dominant at $512\times$ resolution. \archl{} outperforms Transformer-based and convolutional baselines in every image quality metric, but with orders of magnitude less compute and memory.
+Finally, \textit{\archh{}} is our best performing model that surpasses SwinIR in every metric (for compute and performance).
+Its performace and compute are on par with Restormer, but with greatly reduced compute and memory requirements.
+The advantage introduced by efficient modeling of long-range dependencies becomes even more dominant at $512\times$ resolution. \archl{} outperforms SwinIR and convolutional baselines in every image quality metric and matches the performance of Restormer, but with orders of magnitude less compute and memory.
 Reconstructed samples are depicted in Fig. \ref{fig:vis_compare}.